 Amazon posts largest profit in its history on sales, tax boost

-Amazon.com Inc reported a 38.2 percent jump in fourth-quarter revenue on Thursday, driven by a surge in online shopping during the holiday season and strong demand for its cloud services.
+Amazon.com Inc reported better-than-expected quarterly profit and revenue on Thursday, driven by a surge in online shopping during the holiday season and strong demand for its cloud services.

 REUTERS: Amazon.com Inc on Thursday reported a profit near US$2 billion, the largest in its history, as the online retailer drew millions of new customers to its Prime fast-shipping club for the holiday season and as changes to U.S. tax law added to its bottom line.

-Seattle-based Amazon is using fast shipping, television shows exclusive to its website and forays into new technology, such as its voice-controlled Alexa devices, to win and keep high-spending Prime members.
-Its US$13.7 billion acquisition of Whole Foods Market last year is helping it capture shoppers' grocery sales, too.
+Seattle-based Amazon is using fast shipping, television shows exclusive to its website and forays into new technology, such as its voice-controlled Alexa devices, to attract high-spending Prime members.
+Amazon said price cuts at Whole Foods Market, which it acquired for US$13.7 billion last year, are helping it win grocery sales, too.

 The world's largest online retailer said net income more than doubled to US$1.86 billion, or US$3.75 per share in the fourth quarter ended Dec.
 31. Its profit received a provisional US$789 million boost from the U.S. Republican tax bill passed in December.
 Analysts on average were expecting just US$1.85 per share, according to Thomson Reuters I/B/E/S. (http://tmsnrt.rs/24gibla)